dibley1973/MoonsharpExtensions/README.md

 MoonsharpExtensions
 ===================

-This repository is to contain C# extensions and helpers for use with Xanathar's moonsharp (Moon#) assembly
+This repository is to contain C# extensions and helpers for use with Xanathar's moonsharp (Moon#) assembly. for links to Xanathar's project, please see the the bottom of this document.

+### Architecture
+There will be two projects / assemblies.
+These will be:
+1. Extentions
+2. Unit tests

 ### MoonSharp Project